php/policies/feature-proposals.rst

 After the voting period has started, including after the vote closed and the RFC is either accepted or declined, there MUST NOT be any further major or minor changes to the RFC text and making editorial changes SHOULD be avoided for the avoidance of doubt.
-The voting formalities (including the voting period) MUST NOT be changed after the vote opened.
+The voting details (such as the voting period or interpretation of secondary votes) MUST NOT be changed after the vote opened.

 The voting period MAY be canceled within the first 2 days (48 hours) in case of severe issues with the RFC.
 Canceling a vote is treated as a Major change thus